KarelvdVrie/EfficientNet-V2_Reproducibility-CS4240/README.md

 # ClearML
 ClearML is a machine learning operations platform that helps data scientists and machine learning engineers manage, track, and collaborate on their machine learning experiments and models.
 It provides a wide range of features such as experiment tracking, model management, and data versioning, that can help to streamline the machine learning development process.
 It also allows for easy collaboration between team members and helps to ensure that experiments and models are reproducible.

+We use ClearML to track our experiments and to run hyper parameter optimization tasks.
+Tasks get assigned to queues, these queues can have workers which will run the tasks.
+A hyper parameter optimization task will take a base task and optimize the hyper parameters, these parameters can be deterministically or uniformly specified.
+For every combination of parameters a task will be created and assigned to the queue.
+Once all tasks have been run the hyper parameter optimization task creates a summary with clear graphs such as seen above.

 # Conclusion